OliverBroadbent/PlayerInfo/README.md

 # EntityInfo

 Adds descriptions for player tags to help make edits quicker and more accurate.
+This extension is designed to work with every Minecraft update and version.
 Enjoy :)

 ## Gamemode